How PIAM Supports Zero Trust Architecture in Healthcare Security

 Real-time identity verification, using mobile credentials, biometric authentication (facial recognition, fingerprints), and multi-factor authentication (MFA).

-Continuous validation of role-based access rights, ensuring that only current, authorized individuals gain entry to sensitive areas like ICUs, pharmacies, and data centers.
+Ongoing validation of role-based access rights, so only authorized individuals can access critical areas like ICUs, pharmacies, and data centers.

-Context-aware access decisions based on location, time, and behavior patterns.
+Context-aware access decisions, factoring in location, time, and behavioral patterns.

-For example, a pharmacist attempting to access a controlled substance storage room must verify their identity using biometrics, and their clearance is validated against real-time policies managed by CloudGate PIAM.
+Example: A pharmacist accessing a controlled substance storage room must verify identity using biometrics, and their clearance is validated in real time through CloudGate PIAM policies.

 2. Role-Based and Attribute-Based Access Control (RBAC and ABAC)

-Granting access based on job roles, ensuring users only enter areas they’re authorized for.
+Assigning access based on job role, so users can only enter approved areas.

-Using attribute-based controls that dynamically adjust access depending on factors such as time of day, location, and security risk level.
+Leveraging attribute-based controls that dynamically adjust permissions based on time, location, and risk level.

-Automatically revoking or modifying access when users change roles, locations, or projects.
+Automatically revoking or updating access when roles, assignments, or projects change.

-Zero Trust requires real-time visibility into all activity:
+Zero Trust demands real-time visibility and rapid response:

-PIAM provides real-time dashboards showing who is where at any given time, across multiple facilities.
+CloudGate PIAM provides live dashboards showing who is in which facility at any moment.

 Multiple failed authentication attempts.